Gerharddc/litterbox/README.md

 ## Contributing

-Litterbox already meets my own needs and I have many higher priority things that I want to spend my spare time on instead.
-Therefore I will unfortunately not be able to attend to any feature requests and likely not to bug reports either.
+Litterbox already meets most of my own needs and I have higher priority projects that I currently want to focus on instead.
+Hence, I will unfortunately not be able to spend much time (if any) on feature requests and bug reports.
 However, I would be more than happy to accept help in the form of PRs.
-And if this is something that you would like to co-maintain, please reach out!
+Also please feel free to help out in any other way you see suitable!